Anavitoriasp/Duedate/README.md

 Notes:
 - The program uses the current month and year to calculate due dates.
 - It lists clients whose payments are overdue by up to 7 days or due today.
+- Colored output is used for readability in the terminal.